cs1302uga/cs1302-str-list/README.md

 <img alt="UML Diagram" src="ProjectDiagram.svg" align="center">

-The specific requirements for each class are presented below.
+The specific requirements for each class are presented below (See the [Suggested Checklist](#appendix---suggested-checklist) for the suggested order of implementation).

 * **`BaseStringList`:** Create the abstract `cs1302.p2.BaseStringList` class such that it properly implements a subset of the abstract methods of `StringList`.
 Since `BaseStringList` is abstract, it is